EliteLoser/Finance/text/TaxPayerInsuranceForFinancialInstruments.md

 not truly exist).
 In any case, it is fair in a way that it currently is not.
 Even if the government decides to make the amounts ridiculously low, it would be a start.

+Somehow it should be a mix of tax money spent on QE and the income (losses should not go below 0, maybe, not sure) from the stock markets in a percentage of annualized over a period over years ... something ... something (adaptive and controlled by thought as well) to figure out an amount to reward tax payers with.
+Just an idea.

 Crap, but what about the rich people who then get (potentially huge) tax breaks as well...?
 Figure it out.
 Ugh, maybe all I came up with was another reason for "uneven taxation".
 Bummer.